 This spaghetti pomodoro sauce is made of really simple ingredients, requiring only 10 items you probably already have in your pantry!

-- Red pepper flakes: For a little spice!
+Red pepper flakes: For a little spice!
+You can add as much or as little as you like.

 While that is cooking, roughly mince the garlic and chop the onion.
 We will be blending them later on so don’t worry if it’s not perfect!
 Let that sauté with the olive oil for about 5-10 minutes or until the onion is translucent.